LibreOffice/core/jvmaccess/README.md

+# JVM Access Wrappers

 Wrappers so you can use all the Java Runtime Environments with their slightly incompatible APIs with more ease.